hamzehkhazaei/EECS2011-Project-StarterKit/FAQ.md

 # Frequently Asked Questions

 ## How should I zip my deliverables?
-You should submit one zip file with the name of mini project.zip including 2 files.
+You should submit one zip file with the name of mini_project.zip including including a folder named mini_project.
+There should be 2 files in the mini_project folder.
 The directory structure in project.zip should look like this:

 ```
+mini_project
 │   source_code_your-student-id.zip
 │   final_report.pdf
 ```